abogdanova/SwarmGE/README.md

 *evaluation  may improve the run-time of a single evolutionary run.*

-*__NOTE__ also that when running batches of multiple experiments, it will* *always be faster to run multiple single-core experiments in parallel, rather* *than multiple multi-core experiments in series.*
+*__NOTE__ also that when running batches of multiple experiments, it will* *__always__ be faster to run multiple single-core experiments in parallel,* *rather than multiple multi-core experiments in series.*

 ###Caching

 Caching is provided in PonyGE2 to save on fitness evaluations and to track the number of unique solutions encountered during an evolutionary run.
-Cached individuals have their fitness stored in a dictionary called utilities .trackers.cache.
+Cached individuals have their fitness stored in a dictionary called `utilities.trackers.cache`.
 Dictionary keys are the string of the phenotype.
 Caching can be activated with the flag:

     --cache